wso2/demo-open-banking.github.io/concepts.md

 Following are the key actors related to CDR context:

-- Consumer: The end-user who is be benefited from CDR, the consumer is able to request the Data Holder to provide data.
+- Consumer: The end-user who is benefited from CDR, the consumer is able to request the Data Holder to provide data.
 - Data Holder: The Data Holder (DH) is the organization that CDR is applied to provide data to the consumer.
 For example, a bank.
 - Data Recipient: A Data Recipient (DR) is an accredited party that is able to request CDR data from a Data Holder with the consent of the consumer.